ProvableHQ/welcome/documentation/00_changelog.md

 ## Changes **06.14.2023**
 ---
-### Hash Functions
+### Aleo Instructions: Hash Functions

 The previous hash opcodes have been replaced with a new, more flexible syntax that allows the output to be cast to any desired type.
+Check out the full documentation [here](https://developer.aleo.org/aleo/opcodes#table-of-cryptographic-opcodes).
 The new opcodes are:

 ```
 hash.bhp256